home - Electricity

 • take a container of dye and add it to the base.
 Stir the mixture until smooth;

-• using a narrow trowel, apply a strip of plaster mixed with the base component to the sheet.
+• Using a narrow trowel, apply a strip of plaster mixed with the base component to the sheet.
 Match it with the desired color on the fan.
 By gradually adding dye, you can get the desired shade;

 • you can also add a second shade.